Haris-Alicic/esp8266-arduinoMega-LED-Cube/README.md

 No framebuffer shifting.

-Just raw, unrolled, brute-force control optimized for interrupt latency and memory predictability.
+Just control optimized for interrupt latency and memory predictability.

 Summary of Code Flow
 MCU 1 (Master):